-- When populating drives, add drives to the lowest-numbered bays first. - Keep an empty drive blanking tray in any unused bays to ensure proper air flow. - You can mix hard drives and SSDs in the same server (the LFF version of the server does not support SSDs).
+- Keep an empty drive blanking tray in any unused bays to ensure optimal air flow and cooling. - You can mix hard drives and solid state drives in the same server.
 However, You cannot configure a logical volume (virtual drive) that contains a mix of hard drives and SSDs.
 That is, when you create a logical volume, it must contain all hard drives or all SSDs.